 When authorizing expenditures.

 Minutes.
-The Interim Oversight Task Force shall prepare minutes of all open and closed session meetings which shall describe with specificity all official actions taken by the Interim Oversight Task Force, and shall memorialize all discussions related to those official actions.
-Copies of the Interim Oversight Task Force’s minutes shall be submitted to Tribal Council for acceptance to the record in a timely manner.
+The Oversight Task Force shall prepare or cause to be prepared all minutes of all open and closed session meetings which shall describe with specificity all official actions taken by the Oversight Task Force, and shall memorialize all discussions related to those official actions.
+Copies of the Oversight Task Force’s minutes shall be submitted to Tribal Council for acceptance to the record in a timely manner.
+Minutes may be taken electronically and later transcribed.
+No Resort employee may assist in transcribing the minutes.

 Compensation.
-Each At-Large Member of the Interim Oversight Task Force may be paid reasonable compensation as authorized by Resolution of the Tribal Council subject to the following limitations:
+Each At-Large Member of the Oversight Task Force may be paid reasonable compensation as authorized by Resolution of the Tribal Council subject to the following limitations:

-Compensation for At-Large Members of the Interim Oversight Task Force shall not be diminished during any term of office.
+Compensation for At-Large Members of the Oversight Task Force shall not be diminished during any term of office.

-The Ogema and Tribal Council Member(s) sitting on the Interim Oversight Task Force shall not receive additional compensation for sitting on the Interim Oversight Task Force.
+The Ogema and Tribal Council Member(s) sitting on the Oversight Task Force shall not receive additional compensation for sitting on the Oversight Task Force.

+A government employee sitting on the Oversight Task Force the member shall not receive additional compensation for serving on the Oversight Task Force if they are preforming their duties during regular working hours, regardless of whether the employee is hourly or salary.

 Compensation shall be subject to the power of the Tribal Council to appropriate funds for such purposes.

-In the event that an Elected Official sitting on the Interim Oversight Task Force is not re-elected to his or her Tribal government position, he or she shall be paid the same compensation as At-Large Members of the Interim Oversight Task Force for a period of not more than sixty (60) days following the swearing-in of the new Ogema and/or Tribal Council, consistent with the hold-over provision in Article XIV below.
+In the event that an Elected Official sitting on the Oversight Task Force is not re-elected to his or her Tribal government position, he or she shall be paid the same compensation as At-Large Members of the Oversight Task Force for a period of not more than sixty (60) days following the swearing-in of the new Ogema and/or Tribal Council, consistent with the hold-over provision in Article XIII below.

-Interim Oversight Task Force -- Terms of Office; Hold-Over Period.
+Oversight Task Force -- Terms of Office; Hold-Over Period.

-Terms of Office.
-Each Member of the Interim Oversight Task Force shall have a term of office expiring six (6) months from the effective date of the Resolution that added these amendments, unless the emergency amendments adopted by said Resolution are extended for an additional 6-month period, in which case the terms of office shall also be automatically extended for an additional 6-month period.
-Notwithstanding the foregoing, said terms shall expire automatically at such time as any successor body to the Interim Oversight Task Force is created.
+Terms of Office for At Large Members.

+The initial Oversight Task Force members shall have the following terms:

+The Oversight Task Force member with at least 7 years of finance, accounting, or financial auditing experience and the member with 10 years of experience in executive management in the fields of hospitality, gaming, or gaming compliance shall have a three (3) year term of office.
+The remaining members shall have a two (2) year term.

+Terms of Office after the appointments of the initial Oversight Task Force members expire, every member’s term there after shall be two (2) years.

 Hold-Over Period.
-To accommodate the appointment and approval provisions for seating Members of the Interim Oversight Task Force, each Member of the Interim Oversight Task Force appointed and approved in accordance with this Ordinance may be held-over in office for a period not to exceed sixty (60) days
+To accommodate the appointment and approval provisions for seating Members of the Oversight Task Force, each Member of the Oversight Task Force appointed and approved in accordance with this Ordinance may be held-over in office for a period not to exceed sixty (60) days.

-Responsibilities and Duties of the Interim Oversight Task Force.
+Responsibilities and Duties of the Oversight Task Force.

 Delegated Authority.
-Subject to the limitations and exceptions contained in Articles XVI-XVII, the Interim Oversight Task Force is expressly delegated the authority to perform all actions reserved to or provided for the Elected Officials of the Tribe pursuant to Articles V-VII of this Ordinance.
+The Oversight Task Force is expressly delegated the authority to perform all necessary actions to carry out their assigned duties so long as they are complaint will all applicable laws, policies, and procedures.